MvvmCross/MvvmCross/README.md

 We strive to keep the GitHub issues list for bugs, features and other important project management tasks.
 If you have questions please see the [Questions & support section below](#questions--support).

-When filing issues, please use our [ISSUE_TEMPLATE](/.github/ISSUE_TEMPLATE.md).
+When filing issues, please select the appropriate [issue template](https://github.com/MvvmCross/MvvmCross/issues/new/choose).
 The best way to get your bug fixed is to be as detailed as you can be about the problem.
 Providing a minimal git repository with a project showing how to reproduce the problem is ideal.
 Here are a couple of questions you can answer before filing a bug.

 1. Did you try find your answer in the [documentation](https://www.mvvmcross.com)